ZeusWPI/hydra/api-resto-01.md

 ## Versioning and status

-This document describes the version 1.0 of the API.
+This document describes version 1.0 of the API.

 | Version                | Endpoint                                   | Status     |
 |------------------------|--------------------------------------------|------------|